 If you have ever been to Benihana’s Japanese Steakhouse, you know about this Hibachi Mustard Sauce they serve on the side with all their dishes.

-Made in just 15 minutes using 6 simple ingredients, this creamy dipping sauce is a must-make if you are planning a hibachi-style dinner at home.
+Made in just 15 minutes using 6 simple ingredients, this creamy dipping sauce is a must-make if you plan a hibachi-style home dinner.
 Serve it with Hibachi Steak, Hibachi Style Chicken, or Hibachi Fried Rice.

 Sesame Seeds – This tasty dipping sauce recipe uses hulled or unhulled white sesame seeds.